Hawthorne High School (Florida)

 Hawthorne High School and Middle School is a grades 6-12 public high school and middle school in Hawthorne, Florida, United States.

+Its boundary includes Hawthorne and Waldo.

 Athletics

 Hawthorne High and Middle School offers many different sports, including basketball, baseball, cheerleading, football, softball, volleyball, and track.

 In 2020, Hawthorne High School won Florida state championships in division 1A for both its girls and boys basketball teams, while its football team also advanced to the state championship game for the first time in the school's history.
-Hawthorne's football team appeared in the state championship in both the 2020 and 2021 seasons.
+Hawthorne's football team appeared in the state championship from the 2020 to the 2023 seasons, winning the state title in the latter two years.